The product on $\W$-spaces of rational forms: Appendix: A sphere formed from sewing of two spheres

 Consider the sphere formed by sewing together two initial spheres in the sewing scheme referred to as the $\epsilon$-formalism in \cite{Y}.
-Let $\Sigma_a^{(0)}$, $a=1$, $2$ be to initial spheres.
+Let $\Sigma_a^{(0)}$, $a=1$, $2$ be two initial spheres.
 Introduce a complex sewing parameter $\epsilon$ where

-Consider $k$ distinct points on $p_i \in \Sigma_{1}^{(0)}$, $i=1, \ldots, k$, with local coordinates $(x_1, \ldots, x_{k}) \in F_{k}\C$, and distinct points $p_j \in \Sigma_{2}^{(0)}$, $j=1, \ldots, n$, with local coordinates $(y_{1},\ldots ,y_{n})\in F_{n}\C$, with
+Consider $k$ distinct points on $p_i \in \Sigma_1^{(0)}$, $i=1, \ldots, k$, with local coordinates $(x_1, \ldots, x_k) \in F_k\C$, and distinct points $p_j \in \Sigma_2^{(0)}$, $j=1, \ldots, n$, with local coordinates $(y_1, \ldots , y_n)\in F_n \C$, with